samtes/cal/README.md

-This is an example of testing a small command-line application in Ruby, based on our "Cheers" exercise from Day 1 of NSS Cohort 3.

-Students will use this to write tests for their own Cheers exercises.
+This is a small application that takes user input and prints out the calendar.